simonhw/middle-earth-champion/TESTING.md

 In the `validate_dob()` function, the date string provided by the user is converted to a date using `strptime()` and the format `"%d/%m/%Y"`.
 If there is an error converting the string, a ValueError is raised by the except clause.
 Again, any possible number of inputs could be entered by the user here, so a try-except clause works well.

-In the `push_details()`, `get_details()`, `get_worksheet()` and `delete_row()` functions, the Google Sheets spreadsheet is either called or manipulated somehow.
+In the `push_details()`, `get_details()`, `verify_admin()`, `get_worksheet()` and `delete_row()` functions, the Google Sheets spreadsheet is either called or manipulated somehow.
 To avoid the program crashing in case there is some unforeseen issue accessing the spreadsheet, all the relevant methods are placed inside a try clause in these functions and the except clause prints a message telling the user that there has been an unexpected issue accessing the waiting list and to please try again later.

 ![API error gif](assets/images/readme/validate-api-error.gif)